Sybil Ludington: Historical accounts

-According to the story told decades later, on April 26, 1777, then 16-year-old Sybil Ludington rode 40 mile from her hometown in Fredericksburg, New York (near Danbury, Connecticut) through Putnam County, New York, to rally approximately 400 militiamen under the command of her father, Colonel Henry Ludington, as British troops were burning Danbury, where the Continental Army had a supply depot.
-Troops from New York and Connecticut rallied to engage the British the next day in the Battle of Ridgefield, and the British retreated.
+According to the story printed 140 years after the alleged feat, on April 26, 1777, then 16-year-old Sybil Ludington rode 40 mile from her hometown in Fredericksburg, New York (near Danbury, Connecticut) through Putnam County, New York, to rally approximately 400 militiamen under the command of her father, Colonel Henry Ludington, after British forces raided Danbury, where the Continental Army had a supply depot.
+American troops from New York and Connecticut rallied to engage the British the next day in the Battle of Ridgefield, forcing them to retreat.

 A brief mention of Ludington's ride was published by his grandchildren in 1907 as part of Ludington's father's memoirs.
 Modern accounts say Ludington was congratulated for her heroism by General George Washington; more recent scholarship has raised doubt that the ride even took place.